TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 </div>
 ~~~

 You should see that another error appears now that we've fixed the initial one.
-This doesn't mean we created the error with our previous changes, just that react wasn't showing this one yet.
+This doesn't mean we created the error with our previous changes, just that React wasn't showing this one yet.

 Now, onto the second issue, which is that we haven't closed all of our tags, in particular, the `<li>` and the `<input>`.